nemmusu/domain-screenshoter/README.md

 - Getting text snippets for content analysis
 - Importing into spreadsheets or databases

-**Note**: When using `-c/--csv`, the script collects additional data during screenshot capture, which may slightly increase processing time per domain (~0.5-1 second).
+**Note**: When using `-c/--csv`, the script collects additional data during screenshot capture, which may slightly increase processing time per website (~0.5-1 second).

 ### Interactive HTML Report